The focus and overall concept of our brewery are based on instructional and research activities. We brew official beer of UCT Prague – Lachout.

 In the early 1960s, UCT Prague conducted experiments with continuous production of beer under the leadership of Professor Mostky.

 A new brewing facility was initiated in 1965 and began operation that same year.
-Compared to the original three-hectoliter capacity of the old brewery, the new facility was designed to produce only 60 liters of hot wort.
+Compared to the original three-hectoliter capacity of the old brewery, the new equipment was designed to produce only up to 60 liters of hot wort.

 Another substantial modification of the brewery was conducted in early 2003, when the overall cooling system was replaced with an environmentally safe system.
 The outer shell was also rebuilt to return to its original state from the 1930s.

 In 2010, the technology of the microbrewery was again updated and modernized.
-The result: A new stainless steel, copper-plated, two-vessel brewhouse with a capacity of 100 liters of hot wort per brew.
-A grinder, two fermentation tanks, the wort cooler, and an ice water producer were also added.
+The result: A new stainless steel, copper-coated, two-vessel brewhouse with a capacity of 100 liters of hot wort per brew.
+A grinder, two fermentation tanks, the wort cooler, and an chilled water generator were also added.
 In 2012, the brewery was fully automated.

 Since 2012, UCT Prague therefore owns a fully automated micromalting plant, opening up enormous possibilities for a comprehensive approach to the study of the brewing and malting processes.